damped/rollie/README.md

 Git workflow: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow

 ## Compiling
-Depriciated: for now, run `g++ getangle.c -lwiringPi -o run` in the src directory.

 The new makefile system allows us to easaly compile all the files togeter.
 It does some fancy things like only compileing what was changed, and allows us to install the program in the `~/bin` folder.
 This means that when you type `rollie` from anywher it will exicute the program.

 For testing run: